VictorKid/FullStackEngineerChallenge/README.md

 ### backend design

 I follow most of modern pattern with `src/index.js` as backend service entry point, with `routers` to centralized the routing management, and the separate `handlers` by feature to make the logics are easy to trace, I inject the `models` into `context`, in this case each `handler` can easily use the `models` to manipulate the db queries.

+### frontend design

+For the simplicity, I didn't use any state management library like `redux`, I only use `state`, `props`, `context` to manage the state change for the project.
+There're only two pages, I create the folder for each page, and for those components directly used by the page, I put them at same folder with the page.
+I also create a `components` folder to put common components used in this project.
+Finally there's `apis` folder that including all of API requests from client to server side.

+### Assumptions

+- Please create the database before running the backend project, and there's no mock data for the database, need to create it through the wen page manually.
+- I didn't implement any RBAC feature, so there's no login API and page, anyone can be the admin to create new employee and assign the performance review.

+### Demo

 # Full Stack Developer Challenge